futureflash01/CrackMonkey/README.md

 3. Wait until the "Ninja Kiwi®" logo appears and click 'Start'
 4. Around 5-7 seconds later (on average), your password will be shown on screen and copied to your clipboard

-By the way, doesn't matter which one you launch first.
+By the way, doesn't matter which app you launch first.
 The program will detect if BTD Battles is already running or not!

 -----------------------------------------------------------------------------------------------------------------------------
 ## Credits